mila-mamat/Homework-1/README.md

 ## New findings
-I was not quite sure about when to use float, when to position.
+1. I was not quite sure about when to use float, when to position.
 I found their difference when I was trying to reshape the < aside> into the same style with < main> (small screen).

 For < main>, float can do the work as the workflow of it is < img>, < h2>, < p>.
 But for < aside>, the workflow is < h3>, < img>, < p>.
 Can't float the img to the left side of the < h3> and < p>.
 Position, however, ignores te workflow, and can move around the blocks to anywhere I want.

 My understanding is, flow is easy to use, while position can do complicated designs with detailed measurement.

+2. When element { width:100% } , any margin would be added up to the width, pushing the element to the side.